KevKibe/African-Whisper/DOCS/deployment.md

 # Deployment and Instrumentation

 ## To run locally:

 ### Set up Environment Variables
 ```bash
 cd src/deployment
 ```
-- Create a `.env` file using `nano .env` command and add these keys and save the file.
+- Create a `.env` file using `nano .env` command or using `vim` and add these keys and save the file.
 ```python
 MODEL_NAME = "your-finetuned-model"
 HUGGINGFACE_READ_TOKEN = "huggingface-read-token"